-Being involved in a marital affair is surrounded by fantasy and illusion.
-The most difficult part for me was that I was also drawn into the fantasy.
+Being in an affair is full of fantasy and illusion.
+A difficult aspect for me was that I was also drawn into these marital affair fantasies.
 I romanced Doug’s emotional affair just as much as he did.

 By romancing the affair, I mean that I didn’t follow through on some of the most important things a betrayed spouse should do when recovering from an affair – to look at the affair as it really was – a betrayal of commitment.

 Instead, I looked at it as if it was something magical; something out of a romance novel that we all long to experience.
-Today I am going to debunk some of the fantasies associated with affairs.
+Today I am going to debunk some of these marital affair fantasies.

 Fantasy 1: The betrayed spouse is sacrificing everything just to be with their affair partner.